RaymiiOrg/Win10KDESplashScreen/README.md

 ## Installation Instructions:

-Download [ZIP via GitHub](https://github.com/RaymiiOrg/Win10KDESplashScreen/archive/refs/heads/master.zip) and extract to the following folder:
+* Download [ZIP via GitHub](https://github.com/RaymiiOrg/Win10KDESplashScreen/archive/refs/heads/master.zip) or clone this repository
+* Extract ZIP file
+* Move `Win10Splash` folder to:

     $HOME/.local/share/plasma/look-and-feel/

-If it does not exist, create the folder.
+If the folder does not exist, create the it.
 The contents should look like:

 ```
 $ tree ~/.local/share/plasma/look-and-feel/